Photography

 Today it’s home to The Irish Writer’s Center, The Dublin Writers Museum, hotels, galleries and restaurants.

 In addition, it’s where you’ll find The Garden of Remembrance.
 This peaceful place commemorates the 1916 Easter Rising which lead to the Irish free state.
+A mindful experience, the garden is definitely worthy of a visit.

 Mountjoy Square

+A stroll down Gardiner Row, then Denmark Street Great leads me directly to Mountjoy Square.
 This square is celebrated as the only true Georgian Square in Dublin with four equal sides.

 Mountjoy Square